 Be aware that this bus option will probably take you the whole day!
 So don’t leave Cusco later than 7 am and have a flashlight at hand for the last stretch of the walk.
 Book your stay in Aguas Calientes in advance.
-You could option to stay in Santa Teresa, where lovely thermal springs can be found (accommodation will be dead cheap) to make your trip less stressful.
+You could opt to stay in Santa Teresa, where lovely thermal springs can be found (accommodation will be dead cheap) to make your trip less stressful.

 B) Bus to Ollantaytambo